Huang Bo: Career

 In 2015, Huang co-starred in the fantasy blockbuster Mojin: The Lost Legend, which became one of the highest-grossing films in China.

 In 2017, Huang won the Golden Goblet Award for his performance in the crime film The Conformist.
 The same year he headlined the science fiction film Battle of Memories.

-In 2018, he launched his directorial debut The Island.
+In 2018, he launched his directorial debut The Island, also known as "A Good Play".

 In 2019, it was announced that Huang will play Jiang Ziya in the upcoming fantasy film series Fengshen Trilogy directed by Wuershan.
 The film is based on the novel Investiture of the Gods.

 In August 2021, the first solo album "Songs Saved for You Over the Years" was released.

+On November 25, 2023, the new drama "Crossing the Sea of Anger" directed by Cao Baoping and starring Huang was released.

+On June 19, 2024, the film "A Man and a Woman" starring Huang was premiered in the main competition section of the 26th Shanghai International Film Festival Golden Jubilee Awards.

 Personal life

-The nickname of Huang Bo's wife is Xiao Ou, and they married in 2007.
-Huang Bo's daughter was born in July, 2011.
+The nickname of Huang's wife is Xiao Ou, and they married in 2007.
+Huang's daughter was born in July 2011.